-Lowe, Mark Anthony, Patronymica Britannica, A Dictionary of Family Names of the United Kingdom.
-London: John Russel Smith, 1860.
-Print.
+The ancient history of the Loxley name begins with the ancient Anglo-Saxon tribes of Britain.
+The name is derived from when the family resided in the region of Loxley in Staffordshire.
 Loxley is a topographic surname, which was given to a person who resided near a physical feature such as a hill, stream, church, or type of tree.
 Habitation names form the other broad category of surnames that were derived from place-names.
 They were derived from pre-existing names for towns, villages, parishes, or farmsteads.

 Early Origins of the Loxley family

 The surname Loxley was first found in Staffordshire at Loxley, a liberty, in the parish and union of Uttoxeter, S. division of the hundred of Totmonslow.
 Alternatively the family could have originated in the parish of Loxley in Warwickshire.
 The latter was listed in the Domesday Book of 1086 as Locheslei and literally meant "woodland clearing of a man called "Locc," from the Old English personal name + "leah."
 Interestingly, "Charles I. slept at the old mansion-house of Loxley the night before the battle of Edge-Hill, and many of those who were slain in the engagement were buried in the churchyard here."

 Richard de Lokesley, taillour, temp.
 14 Edward III was listed in the Freemen of York and the Yorkshire Poll Tax Rolls of 1379 list Thomas de Lokeslay.